datakind/public-DKHQ_GlobalWitness/model/README.md

 # Scripts associated with data preparation, model training, inference and evaluation.

+Note: All these scripts require the Storage API to be installed.

 ## Description of Files

 - __export_data.py__: Takes a set of data in the Storage API format, generates features for the model, removes clouds